kristoftunner/my-github-overall/README.md

 # Overview of my github projects
 ## Hardware projects
-1) Low cost NXP imx 6ull based board
+1) Low cost NXP imx 6ull based board designed with Altium
    - base design for future
-2) Sensorboard with battery and wireless charing
+2) Sensorboard with battery and wireless charing designed with Altium
   - base design for future microcontroller and sensor projects

 ## Software projects